Kanteerava

-Kanteerava is a 2011 Kannada-language action drama film directed by Tushar Ranganath and produced by Ramu.
+Kanteerava is a 2011 Kannada-language action horror film directed by Tushar Ranganath and produced by Ramu.
 It is a remake of the Telugu film Simhadri (2003).
 The film features Duniya Vijay, Shuba Poonja and Rishika Singh in the lead roles.
 Chakri has composed the music for the film.
-Some scenes of Mukesh Rishi and G. V. Sudhakar Naidu were used from the archival footages of the original film.
 The movie was dubbed and released in Hindi as Himmat The Power.

 Plot

 An orphan and good hearted lad Kanthi (Duniya Vijay) is adopted and grows up under Ramachandrappa (Srinivasa Murthy) family care in Bangalore.
 The bond they share is like father and son.
 Kasturi (Rishika Singh) is Ramachandrappa's granddaughter, and she likes Kanthi a lot.
 Once a week, Kanthi meets a mentally challenged girl named Indhira (Shubha Poonja).
 He entertains her and provides money for her caretakers.

 When Ramachandrappa and his wife (Sangeeta) discover Kasturi wants to marry Kanthi, Ramachandrappa decides to get them married.
 He makes a formal announcement to officially adopt Kanthi.
 At this time, it is revealed that Kanthi is very close to Indu.
 The alliance breaks off when Kanthi refuses to leave Indu (who is suspected to be his mistress).